dylano/anagram-circle/README.md

    - Click any used letter to rewind back to that point
    - Click the first letter to clear everything and start fresh
-   - Use the × button in the input field to clear the current word
+   - Use the × button in the input field to clear all letters and start over

 4. **Shuffle**: Click the "Shuffle" button to rearrange the letters in a new random order.

+5. **Copy Word**: Click or tap the built word displayed at the bottom to copy it to your clipboard.
+A clipboard emoji will briefly appear to confirm the copy.

 ## Features

 - **Visual Graph**: See your word-building path as you create it
+- **Built Word Display**: Your current word is shown at the bottom of the screen
+- **Copy to Clipboard**: Click the built word to copy it instantly
 - **Mobile-Friendly**: Responsive design that works on mobile devices
 - **PWA Support**: Install as an app on your Android device's home screen